dacr/zwords/static-user-interfaces-prompt/README.md

 - SWITCH to a .junie/guidelines.md and docs/requirements.md approach
 - Prompt history
   - step1
-    - Implement the user interface of this game - the backend is already started (do not execute `make run`) the API is available through this link : http://127.0.0.1:8090/docs/docs.yaml use curl to download it.
+    - Implement the user interface of this game - the backend is already started (do not execute `make run`) the API is available through this link: http://127.0.0.1:8090/docs/docs.yaml use curl to download it.
   - step2
     - widen the header and footer
     - in the displayed result summary, use several liens and not everything in the same one